advert665/pdf-cbz-converter/README.md

 ## Settings

-By default the script analyses the colour data of each page and coverts grayscale pages to a 600dpi lossless png and colour pages to 400dpi jpegs with 90% compression quality.
-This will create large, high-fidelity files.
-Pass the script `-blackres`, `-colourres`, and `-quality` parameters to override these settings.
+By default the script converts grayscale pages to 600dpi lossless pngs and colour pages to 400dpi jpegs with 90% compression quality.

-Some visually black and white pdf pages have colour data, which will result in the script converting them to jpeg.
-To override this behaviour set `-forceblackandwhite` to $True.
-This will force all but the cover page to be treated as black and white for the conversion.
+Version 0.4 allows users to pass parameters to the script to override the default quality settings.

+The parameters are:

+- `-blackres` = sets the DPI for black and white pages (default 600);
+- `-colourres` = sets the DPI for colour pages (default 400);
+- `-quality` = sets the jpeg compression quality for colour pages (default 90);
+- `-forceblackandwhite` = Forces black and white conversion for all but the cover page (default $False).

 ## Running the Script